Moustafa Alsaadi, a program manager, has been with Brightspot since 2018.

 Where did you work prior to Brightspot?
 What brought you here?

 I was at a company called Gravitate Solutions.
-The company worked mostly with associations and had developed an applications management system that had many similar characteristics to a content business platform like Brightspot.
+The company worked mostly with associations and had developed an applications management system that had many similar characteristics to a CMS like Brightspot.
 Users could manage events, members, and websites.
 It was a great place to work but, ultimately, I wanted to find a place where I could work with larger clients on more visible and mainstream projects.
 After looking at Brightspot's client profile, I was very impressed and knew those were the types of partners I wanted to work with.

 Can you tell me more about your role as a program manager?
 How does your position fit into our delivery process?